 For years I’ve tried to pretend I’m one of "them"—those chirpy, cheerful folks who rise effortlessly at dawn to go after that proverbial worm.
 I’ve also spent many years suppressing the urge to complain bitterly about a world where night owls like me suffer grievous discrimination at the hands of those ubiquitous "normal" people.

-And though my morning-exercise regimen started out as a concession to the practical constraints of my life, I have since discovered that there are some very good benefits to learning to love exercise in the morning—so I’ll share with you my “Top Ten Reasons” for getting up with the early birds to get moving:
+And though my morning-exercise regimen started out as a concession to the practical constraints of my life, I have since discovered that there are some very good benefits to learning to love exercise in the morning—and now, I'm here to share them with you.

 7. People who consistently exercise find, sometimes to their great surprise, that the appointed time every morning evolves into something they look forward to.
-Besides the satisfaction of taking care of themselves, they find it’s a great time to plan their day, pray, or just think more clearly—things most of us often don’t get to do otherwise.
+Besides the satisfaction of taking care of themselves, they find it’s a great time to plan their day, meditate or